redbeard1083/bc250-performanceprofiles/README.md

  5) Very Low (Stock)     - CPU 3.5ghz (stock), GPU 1500mhz, 80C Quiet GPU Overclock

 Enter the number of the performance profile to apply (or 0 to exit):

+Optional:
+The Decky Terminal plugin allows easy access to this script from game mode.